dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

    python3 v4block_subscribe.py ws://$FULL_NODE_IP_ADDRESS:26657
    ```

-When you have confirmed that your full node is up to date with the rest of the dYdX
-network, you can configure advanced settings and learn about best practices on the [Running a Full Node](../infrastructure_providers-validators/running_full_node) page.
+When your full node is up to date with the network you can use it to read live data.
+You can also configure additional settings.
+Learn more on the [Running a Full Node](../infrastructure_providers-validators/running_full_node) page.